Jessica Walter, 'Arrested Development' actress, dies at age 80 | ExBulletin

 Jessica Walter, ‘Arrested Development’ actress, dies at age 80

-LOS ANGELES (AP) Jessica Walter, who played an intriguing matriarch in TVs Arrested Development, has passed away.
+LOS ANGELES (AP) Jessica Walter, whose roles as scheming matriarch in TVs Arrested Development and stalker in Play Misty for Me were part of a career that relied more on her astringent onscreen presence than her beauty.
 She was 80 years old.

 Walters’ first feature film was in the 1964 film Lilith, starring Warren Beatty, Jean Seberg, and Gene Hackman, which was also on his first film.